 Binge drinking is associated with a wide spectrum of health risks.

-• accidents and injuries: Intoxication impairs your coordination, balance, vision, reaction times, and judgment, making accidents more likely.
-These range from falls to car crashes.
-Annually, more than 1,500 college students die of alcohol-related unintentional injuries each year.
-Among students who binge drank, 11% reported getting injured or physically ill as a result of their drinking, while 15% admitted to engaging in unsafe driving.
+- Accidents and injuries: Intoxication impairs your coordination, balance, vision, reaction times, and judgment, making accidents (falls and motor vehicle accidents, for example) more likely.
+Annually, more than 1,500 college students die of alcohol-related unintentional injuries each year in the US alone.[6]
+Among students who binge drank, 11% reported getting injured or physically ill as a result of their drinking, while 15% admitted to engaging in unsafe driving.[7]

-• alcohol poisoning: Alcohol poisoning occurs when someone’s blood alcohol concentration reaches toxic levels through binge drinking.
+- Alcohol poisoning: Alcohol poisoning occurs when individual's blood alcohol concentration reaches toxic levels through binge drinking.
 This can cause vomiting, hypothermia, unresponsiveness, unconsciousness, irregular or slow breathing, coma, brain damage, and death.
-Each year 2,200 people die of alcohol poisoning in the U.S.
+Each year 2,200 people die of alcohol poisoning in the U.S.[8]

-• brain damage: Just one drinking spree can cause atrophy of the corpus callosum detectable on an MRI five weeks later.
-Regular binge drinking leads to deficits in memory and executive function (emotional and impulse control, working memory, planning, organization, and flexible thinking).
-People who frequently binge drink may struggle to maintain attention, learn from their mistakes, and make good decisions.
-In fact, regular binge drinking can cause brain damage more quickly and severely than chronic drinking due to the neurotoxic effects of frequent withdrawals.
-These brain changes in adult binge drinkers don’t seem to persist if they become abstinent.
-But animal studies suggest that the effects on the developing brains of adolescents may be permanent.
+- Brain damage: Just one drinking spree can cause atrophy of the corpus callosum, detectable on an MRI five weeks later.[9]
+Regular binge drinking leads to deficits in memory and executive function (including, emotional and impulse control, working memory, planning, organization, and flexible thinking).
+People who frequently binge drink may struggle to maintain attention, learn from their mistakes, and make good decisions.[10]
+Regular binge drinking can cause brain damage more quickly and severely than chronic drinking due to the neurotoxic effects of frequent withdrawals.[11]
+These brain changes in adult binge drinkers don’t seem to persist if they later become abstinent.
+However, animal studies suggest that the effects on the developing brains of adolescents may be permanent.[12]

-• alcoholic hepatitis and pancreatitis: Inflammation of the liver (hepatitis) and the pancreas (pancreatitis) most commonly occur following years of alcohol abuse.
-However, they can happen to otherwise healthy people following a single incident of binge drinking.
+- Alcoholic hepatitis and pancreatitis: Inflammation of the liver (hepatitis) and the pancreas (pancreatitis) most commonly occur following years of alcohol abuse.
+However, these adverse effects of alcohol consumption can happen to otherwise healthy people following a single incident of binge drinking.

 Medical advisor